Data for decision making at regional and global level

 - The funding gap that needs to be secured to achieve global trachoma elimination by 2020.

-Eliminating trachoma from the world will cost about US$1 billion.
+Eliminating trachoma from the world as a public health problem will cost about US$1 billion.
 Of this US$200-$300 million is already committed - a billion dollars for a disease that causes estimated productivity losses of up to US$8 billion.

 Data from the WHO GET2020 database provide the credibility and confidence for global and national stakeholders to make data driven decisions.
 Importantly these data are owned by the countries and accessed through a secured cloud based encrypted site.